Kleine98/e-learning-space-frontend/README.md

+This website was created with MERN Stack using Vite, React, and Tailwind CSS as the Frontend, currently it's just a static website without Backend
+You could check for the website right here : https://umar-test01.web.app/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.